MoBoudni/Setup-Spring-Boot-CRUD-API-with-H2-and-JPA/README.md

 👉 You can extend this project to support:

-POST for creating new employees
+- POST for creating new employees

-PUT for updating existing entries
+- PUT for updating existing entries

-DELETE for deleting entries
+- DELETE for deleting entries

 📂 Project Structure

-kotlin
-Kopieren
-Bearbeiten
 net.codejava
 ├── Employee.java          → Entity class
 ├── EmployeeRepository.java → Repository interface